 Here’s the pattern that plays out thousands of times a day in training apps around the world: a runner misses Tuesday and Thursday, feels guilty about it over the weekend, and tries to cram two extra runs into Saturday and Sunday.
 The weekly mileage total ends up close to the original plan.
 Feels productive.
 Looks right on paper.

 But it’s not right in your body.
-Those two extra runs represent a spike in acute workload — a sudden jump in how much you’re doing relative to what your body was prepared for this week.
-And workload spikes are the single strongest predictor of running injuries in the research.
+Those two extra runs are a sudden jump in how much you’re doing relative to what your body was prepared for this week.
+A run that spikes well past what you’ve actually been doing is the training pattern most strongly linked to running injury.

 Cramming missed workouts doesn’t recover lost fitness.
 It just concentrates stress into fewer days, with less recovery between sessions.
-The math doesn’t lie: if your body was expecting rest on Tuesday and Thursday, replacing those rest periods with runs — and still running on the days you were already supposed to — creates exactly the kind of spike that ACWR is designed to catch.
+If your body was expecting rest on Tuesday and Thursday, replacing those rest periods with runs — and still running on the days you were already supposed to — creates exactly the kind of single-session and weekly-volume spike that drives injury risk.

 What Actually Happens When You Miss a Run